 Animations: Software and File Formats

 Animators use various software to get the desired result.
 The most popular software for animation is MAYA or 3D Studio Max.
 Maya and Max have their own native file formats.
 These formats generally can only be opened by the software that saved it.
 In Maya, the file format is .mb (Maya binary) or .ma (Maya ASCII).
 In Max, the file format is .max.
 However, an artist will commonly use other programs for specific tasks.
 For example, to give a character model details such as muscle, the artist could transfer the file to Z-Brush.
 To move the file between the two software, you must select the correct transitionary file format.
 Remember that each file format has its own needs and functions.
 That means you will need to use specific file formats for specific animation work.
+This is very similar to how image file formats are handled, you may be familiar with that as it is more common.

 If you pick an inappropriate file format, then essential data can be lost during the transfer of files, or worse still, the data could even become corrupted.
 To avoid this, a basic understanding of file formats should help.
 Animators from wow-how.com usually use the following seven popular file formats: FBX,3DS, OBJ, STL, STEP, IGES, COLLADA.
 Let us discuss each file format’s uses, and hopefully, this should help in choosing the right one.